 What should you do with companies that you do not know?

 The simple answer is: Get to know them!
 It's more fun than you think.
-I have often been surprised by all the different business models of the companies on the stock markets.
-I often find businesses that I appreciate and like to support such as:Fruit - Total Produce from Ireland
+Dr. Stern has often been surprised by all the different business models of the companies on the stock markets.
+He often finds businesses that he appreciates and likes to support such as:Fruit - Total Produce from Ireland

 Battery recycling - Umicore from Belgium